String Connections and Chern-Simons Theory: Bundle 2-Gerbes and their Trivializations

-The isomorphism $\mathcal{M}$ is called \emph{product} and the transformation $\mu$ is called \emph{associator}.
-We have sketched the pentagon axiom in Figure \ref{penta} on page \pageref{penta}.
-Every bundle 2-gerbe $\mathbb{G}$ over $M$ defines a \emph{characteristic class} $\mathrm{CC}(\mathbb{G})\in \h^4(M,\Z)$, analogous to the Dixmier-Douady class of a bundle gerbe; see \cite{stevenson2}, Prop.
-7.2.
+The isomorphism $\mathcal{M}$ is called \emph{product} and the transformation $\mu$ is called the \emph{associator}.
+The pentagon axiom implies the cocycle condition for a certain degree three cocycle on $M$ with values in $\ueins$, which defines --- via the exponential sequence --- a class